 The statutory period of public comment opens once a proponent has submitted comprehensive documentation about the proposal, which takes the form of an Environmental Effects Report (EER) or an Environmental Impact Statement (EIS).
 Draft EIS guidelines may also be advertised for comment, where a proposal is subject to a very high level of public interest.

 Submissions must be addressed to the correct entity (typically the local Council) and submitted within the specified timeframe in order to be valid.
 Proposals currently advertised for public comment are available on the Proposals Assessed by the EPA page.

 Why make a submission?

-Please note that a group submission prepared and signed by one person is considered to be a single representation.
-Everyone who wants to be considered as a representor should provide their contact details and sign the representation.
+Please note that a group submission prepared and signed by one person is considered to be a single 'representation'.
+Everyone who wants to be considered as a representor should provide their contact details and sign the submission.

 What to say in a submission

 A submission may be as long or a short as you like.
 In your submission you may agree with, or disagree with, or comment on the issues raised in the EIS or EER.
 It helps if you provide reasons for your conclusions, and provide relevant supporting data.

 Here are some questions that you may like to ask yourself when reviewing the EIS or EER:

 - Does the document clearly describe the project and the existing environment?

 - Does it identify the environmental issues that you consider important?